Southern Hot Water Cornbread Recipe

 Ingredients to make hot water cornbread on the table.

-• Boiling Water: This binds everything and creates the tender texture making the cornmeal softer.
+• Boiling Water: This binds everything and tenderizes the cornmeal making it softer.

-• Vegetable Oil: You can use any neutral-flavored oil you like here.
-Just make sure it is one that can stand the heat.
+• Oil: You can use any neutral-flavored oil you like here like vegetable or canola.
 Just don’t use strong-flavored oils like olive oil.
+If you wanna get real Southern, replace the oil with bacon grease.

 How to Make Hot Water Cornbread